Bluefire2/EZPB/README.md

 `ezpb parth/to/folder 2`

-## run
-This command runs a set of chains on one or more alignments.

-##### Usage
-`phylomatic run [OPTIONS] ALIGNMENTS...
-CHAINS`

-ALIGNMENTS: the paths to the alignment files to process.
-The alignments will be processed sequentially, and not in parallel.
-To process in parallel, run several instances of this command, adjusting the number of threads accordingly.

-Alternatively, any path can be to a directory.
-In that case, all files of an alignment file type in the directory will be processed sequentially.
-The file types that the command accepts can be set in the configuration settings.

-CHAINS: the number of the chains to run in parallel.
-Allocated threads will be shared evenly among the chains.
-The number of chains must be at least two, but cannot be greater than the number of threads allocated.

-OPTIONS: the options allow the user to temporarily set variables such as convergence thresholds and the output directory.
-Alternatively, these can be permanently set with the `config` command.
-For a detailed list of options and what they do, run `phylomatic run --help`.

 ##### Output
-The default output directory is `phylomatic`. `phylomatic/analyses` will contain a directory for each alignment file, each in turn containing its generated chain files. `phylomatic/good_trees` will contain trees that converged, and `phylomatic/bad_trees` will contain trees that did not (i.e. trees whose chains exceeded the maximum number of generations without converging).
-Performing a keyboard interrupt (`Ctrl + C`) at any time will stop all currently running chains, and place the currently generated tree in `phylomatic/incomplete_trees`.
+The default output directory is `ezpb`. `ezpb/analyses` will contain a directory for each alignment file, each in turn containing its generated chain files. `ezpb/good_trees` will contain trees that converged, and `ezpb/bad_trees` will contain trees that did not (i.e. trees whose chains exceeded the maximum number of generations without converging).
+Performing a keyboard interrupt (`Ctrl + C`) at any time will stop all currently running chains, and place the currently generated tree in `ezpb/incomplete_trees`.

-## config
-This command permanently sets one or more configuration variables.

-Alternatively configuration variables can be changed manually by editing `config.ini`.

-##### Usage
-`phylomatic config [OPTIONS]`

-OPTIONS: use these to set a configuration variable, assigning its new value to the option.
-For a detailed list of options, run `phylomatic config --help`.